 If you’ve clicked the Amazon link above you’d see that its price is not something outstanding compared to the others, so why would I list it as a cheap option then?

-Well, same as Black Diamond Blasting Sand (reviewed above) it can be found at your local Tractor Supply Co for no more than $10 per 20 lbs bag.
+Well, same as Black Diamond Blasting Sand (reviewed above) it can be found at your local Tractor Supply Co for a pretty decent price per 20 lbs bag.

 It has the highest CEC value from the other baked clay substrates, which means you can “charge” it with nutrients and not be as diligent with fertilizer dosing.